 Our story is one of mergers, acquisitions, investment and growth, which has seen intu grow from its early form as the fledgling international arm of Liberty Life Association of Africa Limited (a South African financial services company founded by Donald Gordon in 1958) to a thriving shopping centre business.

-Now owners of 21 shopping centres including nine of the UK’s top 20 centres, and with a growing operation in Spain, intu is an independent FTSE 100 property company, listed in London and Johannesburg.
+Now owners of 20 shopping centres in the UK and Spain, intu is an independent property company, listed in London and Johannesburg.

 A brilliant brand takes off